The Floating Opera: Background

 The Floating Opera can be viewed with The End of the Road (1958) as forming the early, existentialist or nihilist phase of Barth's writing career.
 This phase was realistic in a modernist sense; it lacked the fantastic elements that manifested themselves in Barth's experimental phase that began with The Sot-Weed Factor (1960).
 Both novels, while displaying a distinctive style, followed conventions readers expected from a novel, and were part of the realist trend in novels prevalent in the United States during the 1940s and 1950s.
 As The Floating Opera closes, its protagonist, Todd Andrews, concludes that life has no absolute values but that there are relative values that are "no less 'real,' for ... being relative".
 Barth has said he wrote The End of the Road to refute this worldview by carrying "all non-mystical value-thinking to the end of the road", and that the second novel was a "nihilistic tragedy" paired with the "nihilistic comedy" of the first.
 Barth also sees the book as the second of a "loose trilogy of novels" that concludes with The Sot-Weed Factor, after which he embarked on the fabulist Giles Goat-Boy (1966).

 Reception and legacy

-New York Times reviewer Orville Prescott called the "odd" book dull, labored, and flat; he found the humor funny, but the solemn philosophizing was at odds with the farcical action of the narrative.
-He called into question the believability of Barth's protagonist: "It is impossible to believe that anyone who took such relish in his own sense of humor, in Maryland rye and in lovemaking would consider suicide for a moment."

-As The Floating Opera and The End of the Road make little display of the metafictional formal prowess of Barth's later works, critics often overlook them.
-Some consider these first two novels little more than apprentice works, while others see them in light of the later works, removed from their historical and social context.
+Upon its initial publication, The Floating Opera received mixed critical responses.
+Writing for The New York Times, Orville Prescott described the novel as “odd” and found it dull and labored, arguing that its philosophical seriousness conflicted with its farcical elements.
+While he acknowledged moments of humor, Prescott questioned the plausibility of the protagonist’s suicidal contemplation, suggesting that Todd Andrews’s evident enjoyment of life undermined the novel’s existential premise.

+Subsequent discussion of The Floating Opera has often been shaped by John Barth’s later literary career.
+Because the novel and its companion work, The End of the Road, precede Barth’s more experimental and metafictional fiction of the 1960s and beyond, critics have frequently treated them as early or transitional works.
+As a result, the novels are sometimes overlooked in favor of later works such as Lost in the Funhouse and LETTERS, which more clearly established Barth’s postmodern reputation.

+At the same time, The Floating Opera has been retrospectively situated as an important document of Barth’s early engagement with existential and nihilist thought, written in a realist mode characteristic of mid-twentieth-century American fiction.
+In this context, the novel is often read alongside The End of the Road as part of a formative phase in Barth’s development, providing a philosophical foundation for the more formally innovative fiction that followed.